Cleveleys: Transport

-Cleveleys is served by Blackpool Transport, which operates to Blackpool town centre, Mereside, Lytham, Bispham and Fleetwood, by Stagecoach North West, Cumfybus and Classic Bus Northwest, via Cleveleys bus station.
+Cleveleys is served by Blackpool Transport, which operates to Blackpool town centre, Mereside, Lytham, Bispham and Fleetwood via Cleveleys bus station.
+Other operators that run in Cleveleys is 24 run by Transpora.

 Cleveleys is on the Blackpool Tramway.
 The tramway runs from Starr Gate in Blackpool to Fleetwood via Bispham and Cleveleys.
 There are five tram stops in the area, between the stops of Rossall School (Southern Fleetwood) and Little Bispham (Northern edge of Blackpool).

 The nearest railway station to Cleveleys is Poulton-le-Fylde, 3.5 mi away.
+Poulton-le-Fylde has train services to Blackpool North or to Manchester Airport, York or Liverpool.

 Media

 Local television news programmes are provided by BBC North West and ITV Granada.
 The local television station That's Lancashire also broadcasts to the area.
 Television signals are received from the Winter Hill TV transmitter.

 Local radio stations are BBC Radio Lancashire, Heart North West, Smooth North West, Greatest Hits Radio Lancashire, Dune Radio, and Blackpool-based stations: Coastal Radio and Fylde Coast Radio.

 The town is served by the local newspaper, Blackpool Gazette.